Xiying-Selina/Data-Science-Projects/README.md

 This repository records selected projects I have done during one-year study in MSBA at UIUC.
 Thanks to my professors and my teammates who worked with me.

 # Project List
-Yelp Data Analysis:
+- Yelp Data Analysis:
+- KNIME:

 # Other projects:
 There are some projects in other format.
-This file records them as links or screen shots.
+The Other.md records them as links or screen shots.